 Do you want to be that person famous for their summer parties where the whole neighborhood shows up?
 If so, go with a pool, provided your yard has the space.
 Again, a swim spa is more fitting for intimate gatherings.
-Yes, a swim spa accommodates more people than a traditional hot tub (i.e., 5 – 7 people on average).
+Yes, a swim spa accommodates more people than a traditional hot tub (i.e., five to seven people on average).
 But if you want to play Marco Polo in your swim spa, it’s going to be a short game.

 The final question to ask yourself is how long you want your swim season to last.
 If you have a pool in Pennsylvania, your swim season ends, typically, between late September and early October when temperatures consistently drop below 65 degrees Fahrenheit.
 That is unless you have a reliable pool heater.
 In this case, you can extend your swim season by as much as a few weeks.